-So one of the reasons that formula feeding is not encouraged is due to the high rate of sickness caused due to incorrectly mixing formula or using unsterile water and non-sterilised bottles resulting in the creation of harmful bacteria.
+One of the reasons why formula feeding is not encouraged is due to the high rate of sickness due to incorrectly mixed formula, the use of unsterile water and non-sterilised bottles, which can result in harmful bacteria.

 At times I have thought about trying to eradicate the issue of using unsterile water and immediately my question was: Is it safe to use bottled or mineral water instead of boiled water from a water source?
-I bet that you have used bottled water when traveling for the sake of convenience and thought it was okay!
-There are mixed views and we wanted facts.
-We took some pointers from a brand manager of a leading formula brand, who stressed that “The mom/caregiver should always follow the mixing instructions as per the label on the packaging of the product”, which happens to be legislated and states that only safe, drinkable, previously boiled water should be used.
+I’m sure you’ve used bottled water when travelling for the sake of convenience and thought it was okay.
+However, there are mixed views and we wanted facts, so we took some pointers from the brand manager of a leading formula brand, who stressed that “the mom/caregiver should always follow the mixing instructions as per the label on the packaging of the product”.
+These label instructions happen to be legislated and state that only safe, drinkable, previously boiled water should be used.
+But why is this?

-“Unless the bottled water is guaranteed as “microbial free” water, the chance of microbial/bacterial contamination might be a risk.
-So safer not to use this water even though it is sealed and seemingly cleaner and safer,” pointed out the brand manager.
+“Unless the bottled water is guaranteed as ‘microbial free’ water, the chance of microbial/bacterial contamination might be a risk.
+It is safer not to use this water even though it is sealed and seemingly cleaner and safer,” pointed out the brand manager.

-General industry thoughts on bottled water is that it contains minerals (sodium etc.) which varies between brands and therefore it is difficult to determine its “impact” on the formula composition.
-Even though it is bottled water by not boiling it, it is still not sterile.
+General industry thoughts on bottled water are that it contains minerals (such as sodium) which vary between brands and therefore it is difficult to determine its impact on the formula composition.
+Even though it is bottled water, it is still not sterile.